AppertaFoundation/oe_installer/README.md

     Run: cd oe_installer
 5. Create the virtual server from your project directory.
     Run: vagrant up
+    5.1.
+If this is your first time running Vagrant, it may install some plugins first, then ask you to run again.
+In which case, run vagrant up again to continue
 6. It will take 5 - 10 minutes for the install to complete (depending on the speed of your internet connection)
 7. At this point you should have a fully working OpenEyes server, reachable at http://localhost:8888
 8. You can follow the sections below [Additional development tools] should you need them.